GalaticStryder/kernel_lge_msm8974/readme.md

 	mkdir -p kernel/lambda # To avoid conflicts with any other kernel you might already have. cd kernel/lambda

 We have an automated downloader script to get everything needed per **Android** version to be checked out after sync.
-Currently, anykernel is the only repo that benefits of this branch selector since the kernel is **common** for all both **Android** versions.
+Currently, anykernel is the only repo that benefits of this branch selector since the kernel is **common** for both **Android** versions.

 	curl https://gist.githubusercontent.com/GalaticStryder/d4f189e6dac50f755f2c5e1e7dcdad92/raw/886ff1cc57a0f19b7af71a22e3d14861ad394be0/sync-lambda.sh | sh